kvakil/0asm/README.md

 segment registers.

-Many jump instructions are supported (call, jmp, jb, jnb, jz, jnz, jbe, jnbe), along with several memory addressing instructions (stosb, stosw, lodsb, lodsw, cbw), several stack instructions (push, pop, ret), a few fundamental arithmetic instructions in both register/register and register/immediate form (add, and, xor, cmp, mov), and some special instructions (int, the pseudo-instruction db).
+Many jump instructions are supported (call, jmp, jb, jnb, jz, jnz, jbe, jnbe), along with several string instructions (stosb, stosw, lodsb, lodsw, movsw, cbw, scasw), several stack instructions (push, pop, ret), a few fundamental arithmetic instructions in both register/register and register/immediate form (add, or, adc, and, xor, cmp, mov), and some misc instructions (int, stc, inc, dec, the pseudo-instruction db).

 Errors are not really handled, but the assembler does usually exit cleanly instead of producing garbage.